 The current Scottish Government route map suggests that remote working should remain the default position until at least Phase 3 however some tenant services, such as repairs and inspections, may require access to properties and closer contact with tenants.
-Some critical tenants services, such as emergency repairs, will have continued during lockdown and the guidance states that work carried out in people's homes, for example by tradespeople carrying out repairs and maintenance, can continue provided that the tradesperson is well and is not showing coronavirus symptoms and neither they nor any of their household are self-isolating.
+Some critical tenants services, such as emergency repairs, will have continued during lockdown and the guidance states that work carried out in people's homes, for example by tradespeople carrying out repairs and maintenance, can continue provided that the tradesperson is well and is not showing coronavirus symptoms

-The Scottish Government updated its guidance for the construction sector on 11 June 2020 and confirmed that the sector could now move to Phase 2 of the re-start plan (Soft start - only where physical distancing can be maintained).
-This involves a measured and controlled resumption of non-essential services including domestic housing.
-It has also now been announced that the remaining phases of the construction sector re-start plan can be implemented from 22 June 2020 and further updates to the construction sector guidance are expected in due course.
+The Scottish Government updated its guidance for the construction sector on 22 June 2020 and confirmed that the sector could now move to Phase 3 of the re-start plan (steady state operation - where physical distancing can be maintained).
+A further update was made on 15 July 2020 indicating the progression to Phase 4 of the restart plan (steady state - where physical distancing can be maintained and/or with PPE use).